dmbarbour/wikilon/docs/AboutABC.md

         {&lazy}     ∀e.     ([a → b] * e) → ([a → (future b)] * e)
         {&join}     ∀e.     ((future a) * e) → (a * e)

 This is used together with the join annotation (cf. Parallelism) to access the value.
-Explicit laziness can serve a useful role in contexts of both static and dynamic optimization, staging, partial evaluations.
+Explicit laziness can serve a useful role in contexts of optimization and partial evaluations.
+The system has clear information that our function is applied to a specific value.

 Unlike with implicit laziness, we cannot *transparently* turn lists into infinite data structures or 'tie knots' in recursive data structures.
 In context of Awelon Bytecode, lazy infinite data structures should be avoided in any case.
 It *should* be possible to remove annotations from a correct program without affecting observable program behavior.

+*Note:* For consistent behavior, `future` should be an algebraic type.
+Consequently, `{&lazy}` and `{&fork}` should be algebraic operations.
+This requires special attention to representation and function composition.

 ### Value Sealing